RetroPie/RetroPie-Docs/docs/Dinothawr.md

 ***
 ![Dinothawr Logo](http://wiki.libretro.com/images/2/25/DinothawrTitleScreen.png)
 ***
-Dinothawr is a simple puzzle game made by Agnes Heyer and Hans-Kristian Arntzen (AKA Themaister, original creator of the RetroArch/libretro project).

-The goal of the game is to save your frozen friends by pushing them onto lava so they can thaw.
-It mixes gameplay mechanics from Kickle Cubicle and Sokoban with some lovely ambient homegrown music.
+Dinothawr is a block pushing puzzle game on slippery surfaces.
+Our hero is a dinosaur whose friends are trapped in ice.
+Through puzzles it is your task to free the dinos from their ice prison.
 ***
 ## Emulator: [libretro-dinothawr](https://github.com/libretro/Dinothawr)